ambasth05aruni/alphadroid/README.md

 **Scroll Animation Project**
 An interactive scroll-based animation built using React, HTML5 Canvas, and SCSS.
 This project synchronizes scroll actions with an animated sequence of images, delivering a smooth and immersive experience.
-It's perfect for portfolios, creative websites, or modern landing pages.

 **Features**